Simple online tools for developers, networking, text and conversions.

 Common errors

-The user expects query parameters to stay in the output.
+The user expects the query string to be included in the result

-Fix: Use a URL parser if you also need query string details.
+Fix: This tool returns only the pathname.
+Use URL Splitter if you also need the query.

 FAQ

-It returns the pathname part of a URL, such as /blog/my-post from a full link.
+It extracts the pathname part from a full URL.

-No. It extracts only the path and removes the query string and fragment.
+No. It returns only the path portion of the URL.

 Use cases